soffes/contrast/Readme.markdown

 [Contrast](https://usecontrast.com) for macOS v1.
 This version is no longer under active development.
 It’s available here for educational purposes.
 You do not have permission to redistribute the source code or binaries.

-Follow [@usecontrast](https://twitter.com/usecontrast) for information about Contrast v2 for macOS.
+Follow [@usecontrast](https://twitter.com/usecontrast) for information about Contrast for macOS v2.

 ## Download